bmmanson/link-rank-v1/README.md

-A Hacker News clone, built with React, Node and SQL
+A Hacker News clone, built with from scratch with React, Node and SQL